 Tube Fluorescent Lamp

-These bulbs are generally more expensive to buy.
+These bulbs are generally more expensive to buy than those that use a traditional incandescent bulb.
 However, since they have such a long lifespan, they tend to pay for themselves over time.
 They do provide a strong source of light, but you can’t dim them.
 Unfortunately, as they age, they may begin to flicker and will need to be replaced.

 Flame Shaped Bulb

 These bulbs are great for use in chandeliers or lamps that have the appearance of candlesticks.
-This bulb type creates a cozy look and feel of actual flames due to their shape.
+This bulb type creates a cozy light source and does well as accent lighting, due to the way they mimic actual flames due to their shape.
 Some can be dimmed, but others can’t, so it’s important to consider if you’ll need to dim the lights.
 The interesting shape and design adds a lot of complexity to your lighting.

-These bulbs are expensive to buy, but inexpensive to use.
+LED lighting is energy-efficient and however this light bulb type is expensive to buy, but inexpensive to use.
 They put out very little heat, are rugged and difficult to break, and have a lower risk of starting a fire.
-You can’t always dim them, and sometimes they do not produce the same amount or quality of bright white light that incandescent bulbs do.
+You can’t always dim them, and sometimes they do not produce the same amount or quality of bright white light that incandescent bulbs do but if you’re looking for solid light output then an LED light bulb might be the best way to go.

 Dimmer switches are a great way to have more control over the brightness in your home or office.
 They usually replace the light switch that you already have and can be quickly wired into the wall to give you instant control over the output of light in your home.

-These bent light bulbs offer the same benefits as fluorescent bulbs in your favorite lamp.
+Fluorescent lighting might not be the most ambient, but it is surely one of the more effective.
+These bent light bulbs offer the same benefits as fluorescent bulbs or a fluorescent tube in your favorite lamp.
 They’re a very strong and reliable source of light and will keep your workspace nice and bright so that you can see clearly.
-Due to their unique shape, they can’t be used in every application but will work perfectly in the right lamps.
+Due to their unique shape, they can’t be used in every application but will work perfectly in the right fluorescent lamps.

 These strong bulbs are generally used in a spotlight by both homeowners and business owners.
-You can use them to brighten up the space where you work.
+You can use them to brighten up the space where you work, or to provide accent lighting for rooms and outdoor fixtures.

 These lights are ideal if you want constant light without the concern of flickering or accidental dimming.
 While they can be used in kitchens, they are most often used in offices, retail stores, and schools.